 What training are the staff supporting children and young people with SEND had or are having?

 The Headteacher is responsible for determining the training needs of staff.
-The Headteacher and SENCo facilitate a half termly meeting for all Learning Support Assistants.
+The Headteacher and SENCo facilitate a termly meeting for all Learning Support Assistants.
 These meetings are used as an opportunity to share good practice such as activities and resources as well as disseminating any new ideas from external training opportunities.
 All staff who receive training are expected to share this with other members of staff where relevant.

 In recent years, members of Red Barn Primary School have attended training on the following themes: